ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/d940480c-948c-43d5-9c26-873a268299ab)

-There is `ro` flag at the end of volume path.
-It mean that mount has read only permissions.
+There is a `:ro` flag at the end of the volume path.
+It means that the mount has read-only permissions.

 Let's see how it works.